 The National School Nutrition Policy has linkages across multiple sectors.
-In addition to the impact on health, wellness and education, discussed above, it is understood that once implemented, the National School Nutrition Policy will both compliment, as well as be supportive of, various national polices, programmes and plans that influence or affect food and beverage consumption in Jamaica.
-This includes in the areas of agriculture, food processing and manufacturing, and poverty alleviation.
+In addition to the impact on health, wellness and education, discussed above, it is understood that once implemented, the National School Nutrition Policy will both complement, as well as be supportive of, various national policies, programmes and plans that influence or affect food and beverage consumption in Jamaica.
+This includes in the areas of agriculture, food processing and manufacturing, and poverty reduction.
 Key elements of the policy framework are provided below and discussed as appropriate.

-- (a) Vision 2030 Jamaica National Development Plan Goal #1 of the National Development Plan speaks to Jamaicans being empowered to achieve their fullest potential which can be realised through a healthy and stable population. - (b) National Food and Nutrition Security Policy (MICAF & MOHW, 2013): The Nutrition Security Policy provides the guiding framework within which Jamaica's agriculture and food systems can deliver adequate quality and nutritionally appropriate quantities of food and food imports to increase the availability of good quality-nutritious foods in Jamaica.
-The National School Nutrition Policy both reinforces and is supported by the Nutrition Security Policy, creating an enabling environment for the mutual and beneficial pursuit of the respective goals and objectives. - (c) National Food Safety Plan 2012-17 (MICAF): The Food Safety Policy aims to implement programmes that promote high standards of food hygiene and maintain systems of surveillance and control to ensure compliance with those standards and is complimentary to the goals and objectives of the National School Nutrition Policy and its focus on the food service environment. - (d) Jamaica National Health Policy (MOHW, 2006-2015) - (e) National Infant and Young Child Feed Policy (MOHW, 2018) - (f) National Food Based Dietary Guidelines or Jamaica (MOHW, 2015) - (g) Adolescents in Jamaica 2016-2020 National Operational Action Plan for the Prevention and Control of Obesity in Children (MOHW) - (h) National Strategic and Action Plan for the Prevention and Control of Non-Communicable Diseases 2013-2018 - (i) "Jamaica moves in Schools" (MOHW, MoEY): a collaborative effort focusing on physical activity, healthy eating and age appropriate health checks. - (j) The School Feeding Programme - (k) Sustainable School Feed Project (Food and Agriculture Organisation "FOA", MoEY)
+- (a) Vision 2030 Jamaica National Development Plan Goal #1 of the National Development Plan speaks to Jamaicans being empowered to achieve their fullest potential which can be realised through a healthy and stable population. - (b) National Food and Nutrition Security Policy (MICAF & MoHW, 2013): The Nutrition Security Policy provides the guiding framework within which Jamaica's agriculture and food systems can deliver adequate quality and nutritionally appropriate quantities of food and food imports to increase the availability of good quality-nutritious foods in Jamaica.
+The National School Nutrition Policy both reinforces and is supported by the Nutrition Security Policy, creating an enabling environment for the mutual and beneficial pursuit of the respective goals and objectives. - (c) National Food Safety Plan 2012-17 (MICAF): The Food Safety Policy aims to implement programmes that promote high standards of food hygiene and maintain systems of surveillance and control to ensure compliance with those standards and is complimentary to the goals and objectives of the National School Nutrition Policy and its focus on the food service environment. - (d) Jamaica National Health Policy (MoHW, 2006-2015) - (e) National Infant and Young Child Feed Policy (MoHW, 2018) - (f) National Food Based Dietary Guidelines or Jamaica (MoHW, 2015) - (g) National Operational Action Plan for the Prevention and Control of Obesity in Children and Adolescents in Jamaica (MoHW) 2016-220 - (h) National Strategic and Action Plan for the Prevention and Control of Non-Communicable Diseases (MoHW) 2013-2018 - (i) "Jamaica moves in Schools" (MoHW, MoEY): a collaborative effort focusing on physical activity, healthy eating and age appropriate health checks. - (j) The School Feeding Programme

-The FAO with the permission of the Ministry piloted the Sustainable School Feeding Project in selected schools, which is designed to strengthen the link between the School Feeding Programme and the Agricultural Sector, especially farmers in the school community

-- (1) The Operations and Procedures Manual for the School Feeding Programme (MoEY, 2017) - (m) Jamaica Nutritional Guidelines for Children and Youth (MoEY) - (n) Standard Bidding Documents for Canteen Concessionaries (MoEY) - (o) Guidelines for the Engagement of Canteen Concessionaries (MoEY)
+- (k) Sustainable School Feed Project (Food and Agriculture Organisation "FOA", MoEY) The FAO with the permission of the Ministry piloted the Sustainable School Feeding Project in selected schools, which is designed to strengthen the link between the School Feeding Programme and the Agricultural Sector, especially farmers in the school community - (1) The Operations and Procedures Manual for the School Feeding Programme (MoEY, 2017) - (m) Jamaica Nutritional Guidelines for Children and Youth (MoEY) - (n) Standard Bidding Documents for Canteen Concessionaries (MoEY) - (o) Guidelines for the Engagement of Canteen Concessionaries (MoEY) - (p) Food Based Dietary Guidelines for Jamaica (MoHW) - (q) Interim Guidelines for Beverages in Schools (MoHW) - (r) The National Strategic Plan For Preadolescent And Adolescent Health (MoHW) - (s) The National Policy on Poverty and the Social Protection Strategy.